COLE: A Column-based Learned Storage for Blockchain Systems: Related Work

 \subsection{Blockchain Storage Management}

-\ce{Pioneering blockchain systems, such as Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2014ethereum}, \cheng{use MPT and store it using} simple key-value storage like RocksDB~\cite{rocksdb}, which implements the LSM-tree structure.
-While many works propose to optimize the generic LSM-tree for high throughput and low latency~\cite{dayan2022spooky, sarkarconstructing, dayan2018dostoevsky, 10.1145/3035918.3064054}, \cheng{and some propose orthogonal designs that could potentially be incorporated into COLE, they are not specifically designed to meet the unique integrity and provenance requirements of blockchain systems}}.
-On the other hand, \cheng{a large body of research has been carried out to study alternative solutions to reduce blockchain storage overhead}.
+Pioneering blockchain systems, such as Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2014ethereum}, use MPT and store it using simple key-value storage like RocksDB~\cite{rocksdb}, which implements the LSM-tree structure.
+While many works propose to optimize the generic LSM-tree for high throughput and low latency~\cite{dayan2022spooky, sarkarconstructing, dayan2018dostoevsky, 10.1145/3035918.3064054, yu2023adoc}, and some propose orthogonal designs that could potentially be incorporated into COLE, they are not specifically designed to meet the unique integrity and provenance requirements of blockchain systems.
+On the other hand, a large body of research has been carried out to study alternative solutions to reduce blockchain storage overhead.
 Several studies~\cite{zamani2018rapidchain, el2019blockchaindb, dang2019towards, resilientdb20, honggridb23} consider using \emph{sharding} techniques to horizontally partition the blockchain storage and each partition is maintained by a subset of nodes, thus reducing the overall storage overhead.
 Distributed data storage~\cite{xu2018cub, qi2020bft} or moving on-chain states to off-chain nodes~\cite{chepurnoy2018edrax, boneh2019batching, tomescu2020aggregatable, xu2021slimchain, xu2022l2chain} has also been proposed to reduce each blockchain node's storage overhead.
-Besides, ForkBase~\cite{wang2018forkbase} proposes to optimize blockchain storage by deduplicating multi-versioned data and supporting efficient fork operations. \cheng{To the best of our knowledge, COLE is the first work that targets the index itself to address the blockchain storage overhead.}
+Besides, ForkBase~\cite{wang2018forkbase} proposes to optimize blockchain storage by deduplicating multi-versioned data and supporting efficient fork operations. \cite{li2023lvmt} employs a vector commitment protocol and multi-level authenticated trees to reduce I/O costs for blockchain storage.
+To the best of our knowledge, COLE is the first work that targets the index itself to address the blockchain storage overhead.